Too Late for Tears: Legacy

 Scott's performance in the film is regarded by several critics as among her best work.
-Her femme fatale character in the film has been noted as one of the most merciless and avaricious in film noir, and marked a departure from her previous performances in Pitfall (1948), which featured elements of character vulnerability.
-Film scholar Fabio Vighi notes in Critical Theory and Film: Rethinking Ideology Through Film Noir that, "Like few other femmes, she appears unstoppable, ready to do anything to achieve her object."
+Her femme fatale character in the film has been noted as one of the most merciless and avaricious in film noir and marked a departure from her previous performances in Pitfall (1948), which featured elements of character vulnerability.
+Film scholar Fabio Vighi notes in Critical Theory and Film: Rethinking Ideology Through Film Noir, "Like few other femmes, she appears unstoppable, ready to do anything to achieve her object."

 Interviewed in 2001, Scott commented on the role: "Obviously, there was a softness and an inordinate amount of feminine qualities in [the character]...
 When a woman like this is corrupted, she would surrender to that corruption.
 Money would become her delight and her total obsession, and she would then kill for it."

 Too Late for Tears has developed a cult following in the decades since its original release.
 Todd Weiner of the UCLA Film & Television Archive wrote upon the film's 2016 Blu-ray release: "Modern audiences now recognize it as a darkly satisfying and atmospheric meditation on the covetous societal and materialistic ambitions of postwar middle-class America."
 Film critic and writer Eddie Muller cites the film as "The best un-known American film noir of the classic era."